 An efficient heating system is essential for your Paris rental, since temperatures can drop as low as 3 °C during the winter.
 Plus, an aging or failing heating system not only puts you at risk of freezing in the winter, it also causes higher heating charges.
 When surveying a potential home, a guide by HomeServe on how to diagnose central heating problems recommends checking the thermostats, timers, and pilot lights in addition to the radiators and pipes.
 Cold radiators can be a sign of airlock and pump problems, while leaking pipes might cause low water pressure or the growth of mould.
 It’s best to ask your agent or landlord when the last annual boiler service was, as it’s mandatory for all non-electric units in the country.
 While the image of a rundown apartment may be the considered part of the city’s charm, you won’t find it quite as romantic when you are shivering come the winter months.

 Don't forget to ask your agent or the landlord if the unit has a good drainage system — or you can check it yourself by looking over the water systems.
 To survey your prospective Paris apartment’s drainage system, HouseLogic’s feature on drainage problems points out that gushing gutters, cracks in the foundation, and deposits on the walls are major warning signs of poor drainage.
 This will help you avoid problems like damaged walls, flooding, and the dreaded August leaking problem in Paris.
 Indeed, the BBC shares that water pressure in the city can get out of control during this month, since most people are still on vacation and do not take care of their pipes.

 Despite the above points don’t be put off from living in an apartment in Paris.
-If you find the right place it truly is the city of romance and adventure.
+Here, you will find more tips about apartment hunting in Paris.